LiskArchive/lisk-sdk/sdk/README.md

 With the release of Lisk SDK v6.0.0, we are completing the [Sapphire phase](https://lisk.com/roadmap), which brings the [Lisk interoperability solution](https://lisk.com/blog/research/lisk-interoperability-solution-published).

-To learn more about the Lisk protocol and its' current development status, check out [Lisk Roadmap](https://lisk.com/roadmap), [Lisk Improvement Proposal](https://github.com/LiskHQ/lips), and [Research Forum](https://research.lisk.com/).
+To learn more about the Lisk protocol and its current development status, check out [Lisk Roadmap](https://lisk.com/roadmap), [Lisk Improvement Proposal](https://github.com/LiskHQ/lips), and [Research Forum](https://research.lisk.com/).

-We hope you enjoy building your proof-of-concept Web3 applications using the Lisk SDK, and look forward to receive your feedback and contributions during the beta phase.
+We hope you enjoy building Web3 applications using the Lisk SDK, and look forward to receiving your feedback and contributions during the beta phase.

 ## What is the Lisk SDK?